 In 2021, the festival of Purim will take place from the evening of March 25 until the evening of March 26.

 Purim is the festival that celebrates the Jewish people in the Persian Empire’s survival in the face of destruction in the wake of a plot by Haman.
 The festival is widely celebrated but is not a day when people do not work, and businesses are open pretty well as usual.
 The main symbols of Purim are masquerading, and from kids to adults, this tradition is widely embraced, and festive drinking, which many interpret as ‘getting drunk’ among all elements of society.
 Special foods, including Hamantaschen (Oznei Haman) – sweet pastry filled with, typically, a sweet poppy seed filling, are eaten, and bakeries across the country will be baking these in the run-up to the festival.

-Tel Aviv Street Party Purim Rave (POSTPONED DUE TO WEATHER)
+Tel Aviv Street Party Purim Rave (Annual, cancelled due to Covid-19)

 The craziest Purim bash in Tel Aviv is returning this year, this time to its new and improved location in Charles Clore Park.
 The Tel Aviv Street Party Purim Rave will be the biggest event yet, and will feature two stages with electronic and mainstream music, opportunities to buy food and drinks, and even fashion and accessories.
 This is a must event.
 Get dressed in your best look and come ready to celebrate!

 Another annual event, the Tel Aviv Purim Zombie walk features, well, zombies, walking through the streets of Tel Aviv.
 In 2021, the event has been cancelled under the advice of the Ministry of Health.

 Adloyada Holon is one of the biggest Purim events in Israel, a massive carnival that will unfortunately not take place in 2021 is held in the city of Holon, just south of Tel Aviv.
 Read more about Adloyada Holon.